 We might root for them because we empathize with their rationale and their personal struggles, or maybe they're caught in a world where such behaviors could be seen as justifiable.

 These characters offer us an opportunity to examine the moral complexities of real life that go deeper than over-simplified dichotomies of right versus wrong.

-Here are our picks for the greatest crime TV shows ever made, featuring anti-hero protagonists who break the law for personal gain.
+Here are my picks for the greatest crime TV shows ever made, featuring anti-hero protagonists who break the law for personal gain.

 The Shield is up there with the best of its peers—The Sopranos, The Wire—but never got the same level of recognition that it deserved.

 Vic Mackey is a detective for the Los Angeles Police Department and leads a team of cops who abuse their positions and their power to operate on the wrong side of the law.

 Right from the very first episode, we're shown just how brutally skewed Mackey's morals are: he shoots a fellow police officer in the face because he thinks he's an informant who's there to spy on him.

 It's not that Mackey is completely evil.
 Rather, he lives by the idea that the ends justify the means, and he's willing to do anything to cover up his tracks, no matter who gets caught up in the crossfire.